imini-app/docs/docs/tutorial-multiple-player/1-server-colyseus.md

 And, you could add functions/methods to change the state variables inside the schema, for example `setBalls()`.

 :::tip Work on your schemas
-Use a well well defined sets of Schemas in colyseus is the most fundamental building blocks in your multiple player game.
+Use a well defined sets of Schemas in colyseus is the most fundamental building blocks in your multiplayer game.
 And usually, you will need a minimal of player schema and a state schema like the two examples above.
 :::

 ### 2. Room
-A room in a multiple player game is the place the clients share information with each other.
-It can have a lot of forms and each room can serve a different purposes.
+A room in a multiplayer game is the place the clients share information with each other.
+It can have a lot of forms and each room can serve a different purpose.

-For example, the most import room in a multiple player game is the game state room.
+For example, the most important room in a multiplayer game is the game state room.
 You can also have some complimentary rooms, like a chat room where the clients can send/receive short messages from each other.

-Usually the room is the place where you manage how a client join, leave, etc.
+Usually the room is the place where you manage how a client joins, leave, etc.

 ```js title="A game state room example"
 export class MatterjsRoom extends Room<State> {